aliceiannantuoni/starter-academic/content/home/teaching.md

 **Teaching Certificates and Achievements**
 - Featured in the list of [*Teachers Ranked as Excellent by Their Students*](https://citl.illinois.edu/citl-101/measurement-evaluation/teaching-evaluation/teaching-evaluations-(ices)/teachers-ranked-as-excellent) for every semester of in-person instruction, UIUC (\*Fall 2014, Spring 2015, \*Spring 2019, \*Spring 2020)
-  - Asterisk indicates “outstanding” distinction, top 10% of instructors on campus
+  - Asterisks indicate “outstanding” distinction, top 10% of instructors on campus
 - Marvin G. Weinbaum Award for Excellence in Teaching as an Independent Instructor, UIUC (AY 2019–2020)
 - Graduate Teacher Certificate, Center for Innovation in Teaching & Learning, UIUC (Spring 2015)